aniledev/shopping-list/README.md

 This repo contains starter files for the *Shopping List App* challenge.

-Update shopping list upp using jQuery and DOM manipulation.
+Forked repository.
+Updated shopping list upp using jQuery and DOM manipulation.